 The Wind and Brass http://i-cio.com/eu-spy-on-a-cell-phone-for-free-from-computer Orchestra

 The Wind and Brass Orchestra, conducted by David Lundblad, is fast becoming known as the best youth wind and brass orchestra in Sweden.
 The orchestra has recently performed G. Gershwin’s Rhapsody in Blue, with a piano soloist from The Junior Academy, and has collaborated with The Chamber Orchestra in Tchaikovsky’s ballet The Nutcracker.

 ”La Ronde des Violons”

 The Violin Ensemble La Ronde des Violons has performed in Sweden, China and Japan, and been awarded numerous distinctions.
 The repertoire comprises virtuoso works for violin, the majority of which have been arranged specially for La Ronde des Violons.

 An important part educational goal of The Junior Academy is concert performance.
 Each year our students put on over a hundred concerts including in Stockholm’s major concert halls.
 In addition, there are frequent foreign concert tours, recently to England, Italy, Switzerland, Belgium, France, Finland, Estonia, Japan, and China.

 The teaching staff of The Junior Academy all have first class academic and conservatory training, which they combine with a passionate interest in teaching young students.
-Several of the instrumental and vocal teachers perform with Sweden’s leading orchestras and many are soloists of national and international repute.
+Several of the instrumental and vocal teachers perform with Sweden’s leading orchestras and many are soloists of national mobile spy info android and international repute.
 The Junior Academy also has several international guest teachers, including the well known concert pianist Svetlana Navasardjan, London.